WeAreAcademy/curriculum-mark/PHILOSOPHY.md

 But it _doesn't_ mean that:
 - We provide explicit mental models for _everything_ - instead, we're trying to identify 'high-leverage tools that are commonly hard for a novice to organically discover'

-### Conventions
-Working as a software engineer means working within conventions of a team, codebase and language.

-Our goal is to prepare Scholars to work with conventions.

-As such, we *prioritise opinionated practice over implementation indifference*.